Diamoon18/Java_1_multi-thread-programming/README.md

 	System.out.println("---------------Wyniki---------------");
 	System.out.println("Metoda prostokatow: Pole --> " + wynik_prostokaty);
 ```
-## The class for trapezoidal method by analogy with rectangle method, but with a some difference.
+## The class for trapezoidal method
+By analogy with rectangle method, but with a some difference.\
 1) Another formula for calculating the trapezoidal area = thread
 ```java
 public void run() {